go-estoria/go-estoria.github.io/content/docs/component-types/event-store.md

 weight: 110
 ---

-An **event store** loads and stores events using event streams.

 An **event** is something that has occurred in the past, often with associated information.

-An **event stream** is a uniquely-identified, ordered collection of events.
+An **event stream** is a uniquely-identified, ordered sequence of events.

+An **event store** reads events from and appends events to event streams.

 In an event-sourced system, the event store forms the foundation of the persistence layer.
 By maintaining a an append-only record of all changes to entities, it stores the complete history of their state over time.